Hands-On Workshop

 In addition to using the CLI to navigate Quire, as we explored earlier, it can also be used to tell Quire what to do, including creating a new project, previewing a project, or outputting a website, PDF, and e-book.
 In the steps below, we will use the CLI to create a new project, navigate into that project’s folder, and preview it.

-Please note: The command quire new generates a default starter project.
+The command quire new generates a default starter project.
 It is a sample publication meant to serve as a jumping off point.
-It serves as a useful template with images and text that can be delete or substituted when creating your own project.
+It serves as a useful template with images and text that can be deleted or substituted when creating your own project.

 Quire Starter Project